-The name of the user whose details are to be altered.
+The Postgres account name of the user whose details are to be altered.

 The new password to be used for this account.

-The date (and, optionally, the time) at which this user's password is to expire.
+The date (and, optionally, the time) at which this user's access is to be terminated.

 Change a user password:

 ALTER USER davide WITH PASSWORD hu8jmn3;Change a user's valid until date

 ALTER USER manuel VALID UNTIL 'Jan 31 2030';Change a user's valid until date, specifying that his authorisation should expire at midday on 4th May 1998 using the time zone which is one hour ahead of UTC

 ALTER USER chris VALID UNTIL 'May 4 12:00:00 1998 +1';Give a user the ability to create other users and new databases.

 ALTER USER miriam CREATEUSER CREATEDB;Place a user in two groups